 Ethiopian Airlines flies to Windhoek via Addis Ababa with one of the most modern fleets in the world.
 We enjoyed our flights in the Dreamliner a lot (the planes have bigger windows, that tint automatically and have way better noise cancelling than older models)!

-Spread the love and pin this image
+Spread the love and save these images on Pinterest

 if this blogpost was helpful for you: